piccolo-orm/piccolo/docs/src/aragorm/why-use-an-orm.rst

 What an ORM shouldn't be
 ========================

-The Aragorm ORM covers the most common interactions an app will have to make with a database.
+The Piccolo ORM covers the most common interactions an app will have to make with a database.

 In cases where it's not possible, you can just drop down into raw SQL.